gradecam/jasmine-co/README.md

 [co](https://github.com/tj/co) and ES6 generator functions to greatly simplify your asynchronous test code using synchronous patterns.

+`jasmine-co` also enables you to return promises from your specs without manually worrying about handling Jasmine's `done` callback.
+For you TypeScript fans, this means you can trivially use `async/await`.

 Testing asynchronous functions doesn't have to be painful.